 What it looks like in practice

 A candidate receives an offer of $95,000 for a marketing director role.
 Without researching market rates, they respond: "I was hoping for something higher.
 Can you do $110,000?"
 The recruiter, who knows the role's ceiling is $105,000, perceives this as uninformed and inflexible.
-The negotiation stalls.

 How to fix it